Schoenflies solutions of conformal boundary values may fail to be Sobolev: Proof of Theorem

 Recall the Cantor set $E$.
 Now let us check that the Jordan domain $\Omega$ satisfies the two properties (i) and (ii).
 We remark that, in our construction, for any point $x$ in $\Omega$, we have

 Before showing (i), we note that, property (i) is stated with respect to all conformal maps.
-However, since two such Riemann maps differ from each other by a M\"obius transform on the unit disk, we may assume that $\varphi(0)$ is the preimage of the center of the square $[0,\,1]\times [-1,\,0]$ under the stereographic projection.
+However, since two such Riemann maps differ from each other by a M\"obius transform on the unit disk, we may assume that $\varphi(0)$ is the center of the square $[0,\,1]\times [-1,\,0]$.

 Recall that the harmonic measure in the unit disk is defined via the Poisson kernel, and then in any Jordan domain via the (extended) Riemann mapping.
 For $E\subset \partial \Omega$, we use $\omega(x_0,\,E,\,\Omega)$ to designate {\it the harmonic measure of $E$ at $x_0$ in $\Omega$}.
 It is known that $\omega(x_0,\,E,\,\Omega)= u(x_0)$ where $u$ is the (unique) harmonic function in $\Omega$ whose boundary value is the characteristic function of $E$ on $\partial \Omega$.
 We refer to \cite{GM2005} for more details.